Links & Resources

 To view this collection of 86 Hatfield photos on the Agawam Historical Association's online "Image Museum," click HERE.

-6) HATFIELD INFO WITHIN REGIONAL SOURCES
+6) HATFIELD INFO WITHIN WIDER SOURCES

 Founding Farms, Portraits of Five Massachusetts Family Farms